 So after 4 and a half hours, your Mary Berry Christmas Cake is ready!
 You need to leave it in the cake tin until it is cold.
 I’m not sure why, but I am sure there is a very good reason.

 As it is only October, we always make our Christmas cake at the end of October.
 We will continue to feed the cake until the week before Christmas Day.
 At this point, I will attempt to ice it!
 Now I would love for mine to be as amazing looking as Mary Berry’s, but it won’t!!!
 BUT I know it tastes amazing.

-Overall Thoughts on the Mary Berry Christmas Cake Recipe
+Mary Berry Christmas Cake Recipe